Gold Star Memorial Bridge

-The Gold Star Memorial Bridge is a pair of steel truss bridges that carry both Interstate 95 and U.S. Route 1 across the Thames River between New London, Connecticut, US and Groton, Connecticut.
-The bridge is the largest structure in the state with more than 1000000 sqft of deck area, and the longest bridge in the state at 6000 ft.
+The Gold Star Memorial Bridge is a pair of steel truss bridges that carry both Interstate 95 and U.S. Route 1 across the Thames River between New London, Connecticut and Groton, Connecticut.
+The bridge is the largest structure in the state, with more than 1000000 sqft of deck area, and the longest bridge in the state at 6000 ft.
 Its 11 highway lanes accommodate an average daily traffic of 117,000 vehicles.
-The bridge is actually a set of twin bridges, but they are generally spoken of using the singular "bridge;" the local media and residents refer to it as "The Goldstar".
+The bridge is actually a set of twin bridges, but they are generally spoken of using the singular "bridge".